NVIDIA/GenerativeAIExamples/README.md

 ![](docs/images/apps-catalog-promo-web-banner-laptop-300@2x.jpg)

 # NVIDIA Generative AI Examples
-This repository serves as a starting point for generative AI developers looking to integrate with the NVIDIA software ecosystem to accelerate their generateive AI systems.
+This repository serves as a starting point for generative AI developers looking to integrate with the NVIDIA software ecosystem to accelerate their generative AI systems.
 Whether you are building RAG pipelines, agentic workflows, or finetuning models, this repository will help you integrate NVIDIA, seamlesly and natively, with your development stack.

 ## What's new?